redwoodjs/redwood/docs/docs/auth/dbauth.md

 If you changed the path to the Reset Password page in your routes you'll need to change it here.
 If you used another name for the `resetToken` database field, you'll need to change that here as well:

     https://example.com/reset-password?resetKey=${user.resetKey}

+> Note that although we store a hash for `resetToken` in the user table, only for the handler, `user.resetToken` will contain the raw `resetToken` to use for generating a password reset link.

 ### resetPassword.enabled